afeezraheem/Value-at-Risk-VaR-of-Portfolio/README.md

 4. Time consistency.
 All single-period assumptions hold over the multiperiod time horizon.

 5. Distributional.
-Daily return fluctuations follow a normal distribution with a mean of zero and a standard deviation of 100 bp[4] (Allen, Boudoukh, and Saunders 2004, 8-9).
+Daily return fluctuations follow a normal distribution with a mean of zero and a standard deviation of 100 basis points

 In respect of these assumptions,the distributional assumption is often flawed.
 Stock returns, from historical perspective, have often been proven to not follow a normal distribution.
 However, using log normal distribution ( zero lower bounds, and long right tail) is more suitable.
 I intend to explore this approach in a future exercise